MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/api-activities.md

 ---
-title: Cloud App Security Activities API
+title: Defender for Cloud Apps Activities API
 description: This article provides information about using the Activities API. ms.date: 03/27/2020 ms.topic: reference